 - Who will be part of your planning team?

-- Do you have the knowledge or expertise in developing marketing, operating, and financial strategies necessary for the business plan or to help start the business?
+- Do you have the knowledge or expertise to develop marketing, operating, and financial strategies necessary for the business plan or help start the business?

 Aquaponics Business Plan